 - It is a very international country and full of expats, especially in the larger cities or university cities like Amsterdam, Den Haag, Leiden, Rotterdam and Utrecht.

-- Mandatory health insurance (and a government subsidy that pays basically the entire monthly fee).
+- You'll get mandatory health insurance and a government subsidy that pays basically the entire monthly fee.

 - Living incredibly close to many mainland Europe countries with cheap(ish) train, bus and plane travel.